A modal approach to modelling spin wave scattering: Applications

 (these values are obtained for modes normalised to carry unit power, with phases chosen so that $m_z$ is real and negative on the mid-plane of the CoFeB film).
 It can be seen that the film mode is coupled primarily with the fast mode of the bilayer.
 The slow bilayer mode is strongly reflected.
 The fast and slow bilayer modes are only weakly coupled.

 Likewise, amplitudes of the incoming and outgoing modes at the right end of the bilayer ($x = x^3$) are tied by

 where $u\tsub s'$ and $d\tsub s'$ ($u\tsub f'$ and $d\tsub f'$) are the amplitudes of the right- and left-propagating slow (fast) modes of the bilayer and $u\tsub o'$ is the amplitude of the right-propagating mode of the CoFeB film, all measured at $x = x^3$.
-The geometrical symmetry of the system imposes a relationship between elements of the two scattering matrices,
+Numerically \footnote{Owing to the geometrical symmetry of the system, $S'_{kl} \approx S_{lk}$ and $S'_{\textrm{o}k} \approx S_{k\textrm{i}}$ for $k, l = \textrm{f}, \textrm{s}$.
+The equality would be exact if the modes were orthonormalised with respect to the unconjugated inner product defined in Eq.~\eqref{eq:lorentz-ortho-same-unconjugated} rather than normalised to unit power.},

 Mode amplitudes at the two ends of the bilayer are linked by